Your Bearing Guide

 Understanding Bearing Load Types

-Bearing load plays a major part of bearing performance and lifespan.
-Make sure to know the type of load and amount of load that will be applied to your bearing when designing a new application.
+Bearing load plays a major part in bearing performance and lifespan.
+When designing a new application, make sure to know the type and amount of load that the bearing will need to support.

 In this article, we’ll explain, in detail, the four main types of bearing loads so you know how to select a bearing that will optimize the success of your machine.

 Ball Bearing Preload

 A predetermined amount of axial force that’s applied to a bearing is called bearing preload.

 Preload optimizes the ball spin to roll ratio, increases application rigidity, and enhances the synergy between the ball and bearing raceway.
 As a result, preload improves bearing performance and helps align the bearing raceways.

 We have two articles that breakdown ball bearing preload.